pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

 `/oauth/revoke` : OAuth 2 revoke endpoint.

-The endpoints `/oauth/token` and `/oauth/revoke` is used for authentication rule in pega along with the client id and client secret and are required only during authenticated endpoint(`/auth/predict`)
+The endpoints `/oauth/token` and `/oauth/revoke` is used for authentication rule in pega along with the client id and client secret.
+They are required only during authenticated endpoint(`/auth/predict`)

 ##### Additional Information
 for Machine Learning Model, the modelIdentifier would be the "pkl" file name in the location ` nlp-model-containers/machine-learning-nlp-container/models/ `